Lee, Chang Woo;

 Abstract

-Objective: Oncological and functional outcomes for T1-2 N0-1 (TNMv8) p16-positive oropharyngeal squamous cell carcinoma patients were analysed, according to treatment: either transoral robotic surgery (TORS) (Surgery group – TORS and neck dissection ± adjuvant radiotherapy/chemoradiotherapy), or primary radiotherapy/chemoradiotherapy (Oncology group).
-Methods: Single-centre retrospective observational study.// Results: The 2-year disease-free survival rate was 88% for the Oncology group (n=42), and 95% for the Surgery group (n=44).
-The 2-year overall survival rate was 98% for the Oncology group and 100% for the Surgery group.
-The functional swallowing outcome at 2-years posttreatment was similar in both groups.
-Subgroup analysis showed patients treated with surgery-only with no adjuvant treatment had the best functional outcome whilst patients treated with surgery and post-operative chemoradiotherapy had the worst functional outcome.// Conclusion: The overall oncological and functional outcomes at 2-years were similar in both groups.
+Objectives: Oncological and functional outcomes for T1-2 N0-1 (TNMv8) p16-positive oropharyngeal squamous cell carcinoma patients were analysed according to treatment: either transoral robotic surgery (TORS) (Surgery group – TORS and neck dissection ± adjuvant radiotherapy/chemoradiotherapy) or primary radiotherapy/chemoradiotherapy (Oncology group). / Methods: Single-centre retrospective observational study. / Results: The two-year disease-free survival rate was 88 per cent for the Oncology group (n = 42) and 95 per cent for the Surgery group (n = 44).
+The two-year overall survival rate was 98 per cent for the Oncology group and 100 per cent for the Surgery group.
+The functional swallowing outcome at two years post-treatment was similar in both groups.
+Subgroup analysis showed patients treated with surgery-only with no adjuvant treatment had the best functional outcome whilst patients treated with surgery and post-operative chemoradiotherapy had the worst functional outcome. / Conclusion: The overall oncological and functional outcomes at two years were similar in both groups.
 Patients treated with surgery-only had the best functional outcome without compromised oncological outcome.

 Archive Staff Only